Adding a wood fired pizza oven to your indoor kitchen?

 For example, Proline Range Hoods sells hoods in a durable 304 stainless steel (SS) built for outdoor use.
 But, you can use 304 SS indoors too.
 In fact, when you’re cooking with a pizza oven that runs at 500+º, you might consider buying a hood in 304 SS to last longer.

 Chimney Flue Clearances

-The chimney flue gets extremely hot when in use so most inside installations require a UL-certified steel double wall chimney system.
+The chimney flue gets extremely hot when in use.
+If you aren't using a range hood, most inside installations require a UL-certified steel double wall chimney system like those made by Duratech.
 You should never use any combustible materials near the oven’s flue stack.

 A typical recommendation is a minimum 6 inches of air space between the flue or anchor plate and any combustible material.
 Again, contact your local HVAC company for details, buy only products rated for this use, and check your local building department for local building codes.

 Venting a wood fired pizza oven is extremely important.
 Carbon Monoxide is produced when fossil fuels (wood, gas, etc) burn without a good supply of air.
 If that happens in a room without adequate ventilation, dangerous levels of CO2 can build up.
 This is why having enough oxygen available for the fire and properly venting your wood-fired oven is so important.